Washington, D.C.

 Holiday Inn – Washington Capitol

-Chaser Budget Traveler – only 1 option for a bargain hotel within the city limits.
+Chaser Budget Traveler – only one Ballpark Chaser recommended bargain hotels within 5 miles of Nationals Park.
 You will need to leave downtown to find anything under $100 per night.

 If you don’t mind the walk, parking at Nationals Park can be as low as $5.
-However, anything close to the stadium will run between $30-40.
-If you are driving to Nationals Park, we recommend pre-purchasing your parking ticket online.
+However, anything close to the ballpark will run between $35-42.

-During the 2008 season, 53% of visitors to Nationals Park came via the metro!
-If you are staying at a hotel not within walking distance of the stadium, Ballpark Chasers suggest taking the Metro.
-Take the Green Line to Navy Yard station, which is just one block from Nationals Park.
+Over half of all visitors to Nationals Park came via the metro.
+If you are staying at a hotel not within walking distance of the stadium, Ballpark Chasers suggest taking the DC Metro.
+Hop on the Green Line to Navy Yard station, which is just one block from Nationals Park.
 If you need a cab after the game, head out the Center Field gates and make a left.
 The taxicab stand will remain open for 30 minutes after the final out.
+Other options include the Metrobus or our favorite, a DC Water Taxi.

 The concession stands inside Nationals Park are one of the best in baseball!
-Our favorites include the Triple Play Grille, the Taste of the Majors, Hard Times Café and Red Hot & Blue.
-The Nationals serve everything from Cuban sandwiches, shrimp burgers, crab sandwiches, meatball subs and “quasi-dillas” (chicken quesadillas).
+Our favorites stands include: the Taste of the Majors, Hard Times Café, Blue Smoke, Shake Shack, Box Frites and El Verano Taqueria.
+No, you are not reading the Citi Field Chaser Guide, the Nationals actually brought all of those concessions to their ballpark as well!
+Be warned that the word has spread and the lines will be just as long for the Shake Shack in Nationals Park.
 Ballpark Chasers favorite vendor has to be Ben’s Chili Bowl for their chili dogs, chili burgers, turkey dogs and signature chili.
 For those Chasers watching their waistline, Nationals Park offers a Healthy Plate stand that features vegetable platters with hummus, fresh fruit and gourmet fresh salads.
-For those who don’t care about calorie count, stop for dessert at Gifford’s Ice Cream and Candy Shop along the first-base side for awesome milkshakes, sundaes and hand-dipped cones.
-And finally, on the warm and humid DC afternoons, Ballpark Chasers enjoy the center field plaza for a serving of Krazee Ice, the New Orleans style shaved ice that comes in 31 delicious flavors.
+For those who don’t care about their calorie count, grab a Turkey Hill Ice Cream in a Nationals mini helmet.
+And finally, on the warm and humid DC afternoons, head to the center field plaza for a serving of Hawaiian Shaved Ice, which comes in numerous flavors.

-The Nationals are in the middle of the pack in terms of Major League Baseball attendance.
-It isn’t necessary to pre-purchase tickets to a Nationals game unless the opposition is a big market team.
-If needing tickets when arriving at the stadium, scalpers are easy to find around the metro stop.
+Nationals Park was 75% full on average during the 2017 season.
+Ballpark Chasers recommends pre-purchasing your Nationals tickets through TicketMonster.com.
+If needing tickets when arriving at the ballpark, scalpers are easy to find around the metro stop.
 If you are looking to sell your extras, make sure to be at least 100 ft. from Nationals Park grounds.
-It is illegal to sell tickets at any price this close to the stadium.
+It is illegal to sell tickets at any price this close to the ballpark.

 The D.C. area tends to be warm, sunny and humid during the summer months.
 Expect upper 80s and low 90s during July and August with frequent afternoon thunderstorms.
 Ballpark Chasers recommend visiting Nationals Park during the last week of May or any part of June for comfortable warm weather and less chance of rain showers.